NickSettler/setcal/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/signalr/signalr/badge?style=plastic)](https://www.codefactor.io/repository/github/rediso4ka/relace)

-C program for calculations of algebraic sets and relations.
+C program for calculations of algebraic sets and relation_t.
 No external libraries where used, so the program can be compiled almost in any environment.
 Uses [CMake](https://cmake.org/cmake/help/v3.16/guide/tutorial/index.html) to build executable.